Skip to main content

 Example

-This program manages sending email campaigns to contacts signing up for an event on different dates.
+This example program sends email campaigns to contacts who sign up for an event on different dates.

 • Event forms are sent on March 5.

-• Every five days, the program sends an event reminder.
+• The program sends an event reminder every five days.

-• Contacts who sign up late, such as a day before the event, receive both the "Thanks for signing up" and "Event tomorrow" emails.
+• Contacts who sign up late, for example, the day before the event, receive both the ‘Thanks for signing up‘ and ‘Event tomorrow‘ emails.

 And here an example of more advanced program for a Management event.